ozturkender/Radio-License-and-Usage-Fees-Calculation-over-Mobile-Operators-Databases-/README.md

 - Since the subscriber was prepaid at somewhere in that year, all fees were charged already.
 Therefore, receiver operator should know that even if the subscriber’s last payment type was postpaid, it should not be charged for the rest of the year.

 ## Dataset:
-Databases contain over 80 million subscribers subscription and movement data spread over tens of different tables for each of three mobile operators involving last 10 years, adding up to around 1.5 billion rows of information.
+Databases contain over __80 million subscribers'__ subscription and movement data spread over tens of different tables for each of three mobile operators involving last 10 years, adding up to around __1.5 billion rows of information__.

 ## Analyses
 Each of three mobile operators has their own database structure, table relations in terms of primary and foreign keys.
 Each structure has been comprehended and interpreted to